iamshreyashh/Neo/README.md

-# VOYAGE
+# NEO
-Hello Frens !
+Hello Frenz !
-Welcome to the voyage repo.\
+Welcome to the NEO repo.\
 Will be posting the code and link soon.